alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 I have recently joined [Influencity](https://www.influencity.com/) as CTO.
-I am leading a team of talented developers to help build the best console for influencer marketing, using Node.js and React.
+I am leading a team of talented developers to help build the best platform for influencer marketing, using Node.js and React.

 ### 2017-10 to 2019-04: Devo (Formerly Logtrust)